James Gallier: Early life

-Early Career in Ireland, England, and New York
+Early career in Ireland, England, and New York

-Gallier (then still known as Gallagher), returned to England in 1822 with his brother and worked for the next ten years in Huntington and London.
+Gallier (then still known as Gallagher), returned to England in 1822 with his brother and worked for the next ten years in Huntingdon and London.
 In 1827, he designed the Godmanchester Chinese Bridge which crosses a mill stream of the River Great Ouse in 1827, and then worked on the redevelopment of the Grosvenor Estate in Mayfair, along with commissions for college buildings, prisons, and factories.
-During two of these years he apparently worked for famed Greek Revival architect William Wilkins (1778-1839).
-He went bankrupt, however, and decided to immigrate to the USA in 1832.
+During two of these years he apparently worked for famed Greek Revival architect William Wilkins (1778–1839).
+He went bankrupt, however, and decided to immigrate to the US in 1832.

 Arriving in the US in New York, Gallier formed a brief partnership with his exact contemporary Minard Lafever (1798–1854), and published The American Builder's General Price Book and Estimator (1833).
 From Lafever undoubtedly Gallier met the brothers Charles (1811–1839) and James Dakin (1806–1852), who were then working for the prominent New York architects Ithiel Town and Alexander Jackson Davis.
 Town & Davis employed Gallier (then still called Gallagher) for four months in 1834 for the wage of $2.00 a day.
-Town and Davis, and James Dakin on his own in 1834, were in the midst of designing some of the most distinguished Greek-revival buildings in the United States at the time, including the Bank of Louisville in Kentucky (1834), as well as the First Presbyterian Church in Troy, New York (1835).
+Town and Davis, and James Dakin on his own in 1834, were in the midst of designing some of the most distinguished Greek Revival buildings in the United States at the time, including the Bank of Louisville in Kentucky (1834), as well as the First Presbyterian Church in Troy, New York (1835).

 The American cities of the North were growing too crowded for many in the architectural profession, and in the 1810s, '20, and '30s many, including Benjamin Latrobe (1764–1820) and William Strickland (1788–1854), left Washington and Philadelphia, respectively, for southern destinations like Nashville and New Orleans, and Gallier and Charles Dakin followed suit in 1834, departing New York for New Orleans.
 According to one source, Gallier changed his last name at this time, probably to fit in better with the Francophone community there, which was still quite large and powerful; but according to Gallier's own autobiography, the name Gallier had been in the family since at least the seventeenth century.
 Despite jettisoning that particular piece of Irish heritage, Gallier still sought out his ethnic brethren as clients in the Irish community of Faubourg St. Mary, now known as the Central Business District.